 • the number of beneficial bacteria decreases;

-• the composition of the discharge changes;
+• the composition of secretions changes;

-• lesions are formed on the mucous membranes.
+• damage occurs on the mucous membranes.

 • swelling;